 His success led to a government appointment to survey the roads in rural Scotland as part of a major transportation improvement scheme.
 His survey results were accepted and Telford was asked to oversee the construction of some 1,000 miles of roads and 120 bridges – a job which took him over 20 years to complete.
 Telford was consulted in 1806 by the King of Sweden about the construction of a canal between Gothenburg and Stockholm.
 His plans were adopted and construction of the Göta Canal began in 1810.
 Telford travelled to Sweden at that time to oversee some of the more important initial excavations.

+Thomas Telford founded the Institution of Civil Engineers in London in 1818, and today around 80,000 civil engineers in 140 countries belong to it.
 The punning nickname Colossus of Roads was given to Telford by his friend, the eventual Poet Laureate, Robert Southey.
 In 1821, he was elected a foreign member of the Royal Swedish Academy of Sciences.
-In 1820, Telford was appointed the first President of the recently formed Institution of Civil Engineers, a post he held until his death in 1834.
+In 1820, Telford was appointed the first President of the recently formed Institution of Civil Engineers, a post he held until his death on September 2, 1834, in London.

 At yovisto academic video search, you can learn more about the construction of bridges in a video of the Golden Gate Bridge Opening in 1937.